|

 C. Participation:

-All voting Companions of the Order of the Laurel are entitled to be notified
+All voting Companions of the Order of the Laurel are entitled to be

-all matters brought before the Order for consideration.
+solicited on all matters brought before the Order for consideration.

 - 1. A Companion of the Order who does not wish to participate actively

-in the deliberations of the Order may so advise the Crown and the Secretary
+in the deliberations of the Order may so advise the Crown and the

-of the Order in writing, and be placed on non-voting status.
+Secretary of the Order in writing, and be placed on non-voting status.

 - 2. If a Companion of the Order does not attend meetings or respond to

-written requests within 30 days of the sending, the Secretary will remove
+written requests within 30 days of the sending, the Secretary will

-of the Order.
+Companions of the Order.

-- 3. All voting Companions are expected to pay dues as determined by the
+- 3. All voting Companions are expected to pay dues as determined by

-result in being moved to non-voting status.
+dues may result in being moved to non-voting status.

-- 4. All voting Companions of the Order are expected to maintain the same
+- 4. All voting Companions of the Order are expected to maintain the

-by Law, to wit:
+Tournaments by Law, to wit:

 - - a.
 Current membership in the Society.